eddyerburgh/notes/docs/distributed-systems/distributed-systems.md

 Another aspect of fault tolerance is recoverability. **Recoverability** is the ability of a system to recover after becoming unavailable due to failure.
 This could be achieved by saving the system state to non-volatile storage (in the form of logs or checkpoints) or by replicating data across nodes.

+## Virtualization

+**Virtualization** "deals with extending or replacing an existing interface so as to mimic the behavior of another system" {% cite distributed-systems -l 116 %}.

+Virtualization is often used to run multiple server applications on a shared platform {% cite distributed-systems -l 117-8 %}.

+In general, there are three different levels of abstraction for virtualization:

+1. At the interface between hardware and software (the instruction set architecture).
+2. At the system call interface.
+3. As part of a library API interface.

+{% cite distributed-systems -l 118 %}

+One approach to virtualization is to create a runtime environment that provides an abstract instruction set that's used by executing applications {% cite distributed-systems -l 118 %}.

+Another approach is to provide a system that layers the hardware but provides an identical interface as the hardware it's shielding.
+This is the approach used by many Virtual Machine Monitors, more commonly known as hypervisors.

+A **hypervisor** is software (or hardware) that's used to run **virtual machines**—emulations of a computer system.
+They are often used in data centers and in cloud computing (e.g., AWS use hypervisors to run EC2 instances) {% cite distributed-systems -l 119-20 %}.

+Virtual machines provide several benefits:

+- Isolation.
+- Portability.
+- More efficient use of hardware.

+{% cite distributed-systems -l 124 %}

+## Servers

+A server is "a process implementing a specific service on behalf of a collection of clients".
+Normally, servers listen for incoming requests from clients and respond to those requests in some way {% cite distributed-systems -l 129 %}.

+Server architectures are either concurrent or iterative. **Concurrent servers** pass requests to a new process or thread, after which the server then waits for the next incoming request {% cite distributed-systems -l 129 %}.

+**Iterative servers** handle requests in the same server process.
+These tend to be event-driven, like Nginx.

+Clients send requests to end points (ports) and a server listens to a specific **endpoint**.

+Stateful servers keep state about clients locally.
+Stateless servers don't keep state locally (or at least, service will not be disrupted if the state is lost) {% cite distributed-systems -l 131 %}.

+**Session state** is state that's associated with operations of a single user.
+It's maintained for a period of time but not permanently {% cite distributed-systems -l 132 %}.

+**Server clusters** are groups of servers connected through a network.
+Local-area clusters often have high bandwidth and low latency {% cite distributed-systems -l 141 %}.

+Clusters are usually organized logically into three tiers:

+- A logical switch.
+- Application servers.
+- Distributed file/data systems.

+Often commodity machines are used to build clusters {% cite distributed-systems -l 142 %}.

+Wide-area clusters are clusters connected across the Internet.
+These are becoming more common with the popularity of cloud computing, where cloud computing companies often have data centers distributed across the world.

 ## The fallacies of distributed computing

 Peter Deutsch codified the following false assumptions that engineers make when dealing with distributed systems, known as the **fallacies of distributed computing**: